8EXPUNGEMENT ATTORNEYS IN DECATUR AND HUNTSVILLE ALABAMA

 Misdemeanors, violations, traffic citations and violations, and municipal ordinance violations can be expunged.
 Felony cases can be expunged with certain restrictions.

-What Court Hears Expungeement Petition?
+What Court Hears Expungement Petition?

 The Circuit Court in the county were the charges were originally filed has jurisdiction over an expungement petition.